May 6th- All orders placed from today and afterwards will ship late May to early June.

 Supports 7 and 9.5mm drives only.
 So all SSDs and most newer hard drives will fit.

-Top and bottom shell pieces (Galaxy Black color)
+Top and bottom shell pieces in Soul Black (black with a light glitter in it).

 USB to SATA adapter